eslint/eslint/docs/rules/no-return-assign.md

 This rule aims to eliminate assignments from `return` statements.
 As such, it will warn whenever an assignment is found as part of `return`.

+### Options

+The rule takes one option, a string, which must contain one of the following values:

+* `except-parens` (default): Disallow assignments unless they are enclosed in parentheses.
+* `always`: Disallow all assignments.

+#### "except-parens"

+This is the default option.
+It disallows assignments unless they are enclosed in parentheses.

 The following patterns are considered warnings:

 ```js